 Generally, a defendant is not barred from asserting a § 8 defense at trial simply because his pretrial motion to dismiss was denied.
-See the concurring opinion of M. J. Kelly, J., in People v Anderson, Mich App ; NW2d ; 2011 WL 2202553 (2011), slip op at 15.3 See also Kolanek, supra, slip op at 9 ("As the statute does not provide that the failure to bring, or to win, a pre-trial motion to dismiss deprives the defendant of the statutory defense before the fact-finder, defendant's failure to provide sufficient proofs pursuant to his motion to dismiss does not bar him from asserting the Section 8 defense at trial nor from submitting additional proofs in support of the defense at that time.").
-However, the Anderson Court also held that, when there is no issue of fact to present to a jury that might establish a § 8 defense, "a trial court might be warranted in barring a defendant from presenting evidence or arguing at trial that he or she is entitled to the defense stated under § 8(a)."
-Anderson, supra, slip op at 15.
+See the concurring opinion of Judge M. J. KELLY in People v Anderson, 293 Mich App 33, 63; NW2d (2011).4 See also Kolanek, 291 Mich App at 241-242 ("Because the statute does not provide that the failure to bring, or to win, a pretrial motion to dismiss deprives the defendant of the statutory defense before the fact-finder, defendant's failure to provide sufficient proofs pursuant to his motion to dismiss does not bar him from asserting the § 8 defense at trial nor from submitting additional proofs in support of the defense at that time.").
+However, the Anderson Court also held that, when there is no issue of fact to present to a jury that might establish a § 8 defense, "a trial court might be warranted in barring a defendant from presenting evidence or arguing at trial that he or she is entitled to the defense stated in § 8(a)."
+Anderson, 293 Mich App at 64-65.
 The relevant standard is whether, "given the undisputed evidence, no reasonable jury could find that the elements of the § 8 defense had been met."
-Id., slip op at 15-16.
+Id. at 65.

 In Anderson, it was undisputed that the defendant possessed more than 12 marijuana plants and that some of them were not kept in an enclosed, locked facility.
-Id., slip op at 16.
+Id.
 No reasonable jury could have found, given this fact and the applicable law, that the defendant was entitled to assert the § 8 defense.
 Id.
 Thus, the Court held that "[t]he trial court did not err when it precluded Anderson from presenting a § 8 defense at trial."
 Id.
-Here, it is undisputed that defendant did not acquire the required physician's statement until after his marijuana had been discovered by HUNT.
+Here, it is undisputed that defendant did not obtain the required physician's statement until after his marijuana had been discovered by HUNT.
 No reasonable jury could find that defendant is entitled to the § 8 defense, and thus defendant is barred from asserting it at trial.

-2 In effect, defendant's argument would have us apply the law in a "reverse ex post facto" manner, allowing one who has committed a crime to avoid punishment by taking action to obtain a physician's statement after the illegality of his actions have been discovered.
+3 In effect, defendant's argument would have us apply the law in a "reverse ex post facto" manner, allowing one who has committed a crime to avoid punishment by taking action to obtain a physician's statement after the illegality of his actions has been discovered.